Skip to content

 • Manual run — click Run now.
 You can attach an optional JSON event payload.

 • Scheduled run — switch to the Schedule tab, enter a cron expression (e.g. 0 9 * * * for every day at 09:00 UTC), and save.
-HollowHost will trigger the agent on the specified cadence.
+HollowHost will trigger the AI Job on the specified cadence.

 Once a run completes (or fails), you'll see it in the Runs list with its duration, status, token usage, and a link to the full logs.